core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Topic Data Interactions {#topic-data-interactions}

+Interactions with the topic_data resource are covered in this section.
+In principle the behavior is the same as that of any other CoAP resource.
-TBD: intro and image that shows a topic data URI hosted in a different endpoint than the broker
+One variant is that the topic_data might be hosted in a different CoAP server than that of the topic resource.

 ### Publish {#publish}